Dual Quaternion SE(3) Synchronization with Recovery Guarantees

 \section{Numerical Experiments}

-In this section, we report the recovery performance and numerical efficiency of our propose DQGPM for SE(3) synchronization tasks on both synthetic and real data, where the real data experiments are implemented on multiple point-set registration problem.
-We also compare our method with two existing matrix-based methods, which are the spectral decomposition (EIG) described in \citet{arrigoni2016spectral}, and the semidefinite relaxation (SDR) approach introduced in \citet{rosen2019se} and the recent spectral relaxation method (SPEC) proposed in \citet{doherty2022performance}.
+In this section, we report the recovery performance and numerical efficiency of our proposed DQGPM for SE(3) synchronization tasks on both synthetic and real data, where the real data experiments are implemented on multiple point-set registration problem.
+We also compare our method with three existing matrix-based methods, which are the spectral decomposition (EIG) described in \citet{arrigoni2016spectral}, the semidefinite relaxation approach (SDR) introduced in \citet{rosen2019se} and the recent spectral relaxation method (SPEC) proposed in \citet{doherty2022performance}.
 All experiments were performed in Python 3.9 on a computer running Windows 11, equipped with an AMD Ryzen 7 6800HS Creator Edition (3.20 GHz) processor and 16 GB of RAM.
 Experimental results on synthetic data with additive noise are presented in Section \ref{sec: synthe exp}, while Section \ref{sec: real exp} reports results obtained from real data in the multiple point-set registration experiment.
 The implementation code is available at {\url{https://github.com/jnzhao333/dq_sync}}.